azadeh-naderi/Reasoning-Consistency-Under-Perturbation/README.md

 changes to the input (prompt perturbations).
 The goal is to measure whether a model’s **final answers** remain consistent when the surface form of the prompt changes.

-This is a research-oriented framework focused on **robustness and reliability**, not benchmarking.

 ---